narayanan-gokul/bright-ideas/README.md

 11. LFS - Linux from scratch
 12. Terminal based battleship that can be played over wireless LAN.
 13. Redstone battleship in minecraft.
+14. Purely functional language interpreter, something on the lines of Nix.

 # Software Standards Implementation Roadmap (Rust and C)